casanet/casanet-server/backend/src/modules/README.md

 ### Tuya devices
 Connect the device to a local network by [official app](https://play.google.com/store/apps/details?id=com.tuya.smart).
-Note that a lot of Chinese devices supported tuya API, see [tuyapi project](https://github.com/codetheweb/tuyapi).
+Note that a lot of Chinese devices supported Tuya API, see [Tuyapi project](https://github.com/codetheweb/tuyapi).

-Then you need to get the device id and key before it can access by the casa-net server. to get the id and key see [Linking a Tuya Device](https://github.com/codetheweb/tuyapi/blob/master/docs/SETUP.md).
+Then you need to get the device id and key before it can reach by the casa-net server. to get the id and key see [Linking a Tuya Device](https://github.com/codetheweb/tuyapi/blob/master/docs/SETUP.md).

 After you get the id and key (called token in casa-net) then scan it insert the id and key/token and add it to the casa-net server.
-> Note that the tuya device key changed each time that setting a new local network SSID. and then the device's status became read-only until the casa-net update with the correct new key.
+> Note that the Tuya device key changed each time that setting a new local network SSID. and then the device's status became read-only until the casa-net update with the correct new key.

-> Note that the tuya device can communicate by only one TCP connection, so if the Tuya app is open the casa-net server could not communicate with the device.
+> Note that the Tuya device can communicate by only one TCP connection, so if the Tuya app is open the casa-net server could not communicate with the device.

 ### Ifttt devices
 If a device doesn't have API to control it via the local network,